 In this article, we will describe how to set up Antilatency in Aximmetry as a camera tracking system.

-We consider Antilatency as an experimental system when talking about camera tracking since it was not developed for such a purpose.
+We consider Antilatency as an object tracking system when talking about camera tracking since it was not developed for such a purpose.
 However, you can still achieve good results with the system.

 Preparation of the hardware